gustavostuff/chess-board-water-demo/README.md

 2, 6, 8, 1, 6, 8, 7, 3
 3, 7, 1, 3, 3, 3, 5, 7
 ```
-...where each number represents the height of each square.
+...where each number represents the height of the square.
 The steps to (eventually) get the water volume would be:

 * Get all the "slices" of empty space (on the X,Y plane)
 * We start with level 1 (bottom)